Special routes of U.S. Route 65: Conway business route

 U.S. Highway 65 Business (US 65B) is a 4.22 mi business route of U.S. Route 65 in Faulkner County, Arkansas.
 The route's northern terminus is at Interstate 40/US 65 in north Conway.
 It runs south through Conway beginning as Skyline Drive to intersect Old Morrilton Highway (US 64).
 These two routes overlap and run south as Harkrider Street.
 Continuing south US 64/US 65B approach a roundabout entrance to Hendrix College and continue to pass by Galloway Hall and several other campus buildings.
 Exiting the south part of campus at another roundabout intersection with Siebenmorgan Road (AR 266), the two routes continues south for several blocks before US 64 breaks east to end the concurrency.

-US 65B continues south near Dennis F. Cantrell Field and Oak Grove Cemetery before an intersection with Arkansas Highway 60 and Arkansas Highway 365 in south Conway.
-The route turns east and runs until an intersection with I-40/US 65 and Arkansas Highway 286 continuing east.
+US 65B continues south near Dennis F. Cantrell Field and Oak Grove Cemetery before an interchange with Arkansas Highway 60 and Arkansas Highway 365 in south Conway.
+The route turns east and runs until an interchange with I-40/US 65, where it continues as Arkansas Highway 286.